SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Experiments

-\textbf{ADE20K\& Cityscapes:} We present the performance of the lightweight models in Table~\ref{light}.
-As indicated in the table, our lightweight model, SCASeg (MiT-B0), achieved an mIoU of 41.6\% on ADE20K, utilizing only 6.0 million parameters and 5.9 GFLOPs.
-In comparison to Segformer~\cite{xie2021segformer} (MiT-B0), SCASeg (MiT-B0) achieves a 4.2\% improvement in mIoU while reducing computational cost by 29.7\%.
-Although SDPT-Tiny~\cite{cao2024sdpt} and vwformer~\cite{yan2024multi} (MiT-B0) have a slight advantage in parameter count, their mIoU is at least 2.2\% lower than that of our method.
-For Cityscapes, the performance gain becomes even more pronounced, with our model achieving a mIoU of 79.3\% at just 101.7 GFLOPs.
-This represents a 3.1\% improvement in mIoU and an 18.9\% reduction in computational cost compared to Segformer~\cite{xie2021segformer} (MiT-B0).
-Similarly, with LVT and MSCAN-T as backbones, SCASeg consistently achieves near-SOTA performance.
+\textbf{ADE20K~\cite{zhou2017scene} \& Cityscapes~\cite{cordts2016cityscapes}.} \textit{Lightweight models:} We presented the performance of the lightweight models in Table~\ref{light}.
+As indicated in the table, our lightweight model, SCASeg (MiT-B0), achieved an mIoU of 41.6\% on ADE20K~\cite{zhou2017scene}, utilizing only 6.0 million parameters and 5.9 GFLOPs.
+In comparison to SegFormer~\cite{xie2021segformer} (MiT-B0), SCASeg (MiT-B0) achieves a 4.2\% improvement in mIoU while reducing computational cost by 29.7\%.
+Although SDPT-Tiny~\cite{cao2024sdpt} and VWFormer~\cite{yan2024multiscale} (MiT-B0) have a slight advantage in parameter count, their GFLOPs are nearly the same as ours, and their mIoU is at least 2.2\% lower than that of our method.
+For Cityscapes~\cite{cordts2016cityscapes}, the performance difference becomes more evident, with our model achieving an mIoU of 79.3\% at just 101.7 GFLOPs.
+This represents a 3.1\% improvement in mIoU and an 18.9\% reduction in computational cost compared to SegFormer~\cite{xie2021segformer} (MiT-B0).
+Similarly, with LVT and MSCAN-T as backbones, our approach consistently achieves near-SOTA performance.

+\textit{Medium-weight models:} As shown in Table~\ref{medium}, our SCASeg demonstrates superior performance compared to other methods when paired with equivalent heavy encoders.
+SCASeg (MiT-B1) achieved 45.4\% mIoU on ADE20K~\cite{zhou2017scene} with just 23.4 million parameters and 17.4 GFLOPs.
+Using MiT-B1 as the backbone, our approach reduces GFLOPs by 15.9\% while improving performance by 1.2\% compared to FeedFormer~\cite{shim2023feedformer}.
+The PEM model~\cite{cavagnero2024pem}, which achieves comparable performance (45.5\% vs. 45.4\%), requires 52\% more parameters and 2.7 times the GFLOPs (46.9 vs. 17.4) of our method.
+Although EfficientMod~\cite{ma2024efficient} achieves an mIoU that is 0.6\% higher than ours, it incurs an additional computational cost of nearly 11 GFLOPs.
+On the Cityscapes~\cite{cordts2016cityscapes} dataset, our approach achieves a new SOTA accuracy of 80.3\%.
+Similarly, when evaluated using MSCAN-S and MiT-B2 as backbones, SCASeg effectively balances performance and efficiency.

+\textit{Heavyweight models:} Table~\ref{heavy} presents the experimental comparison using heavy backbones, specifically MSCAN-B and MiT-B3/4/5.
+Our method also demonstrates solid results.
+For instance, on the ADE20K~\cite{zhou2017scene} dataset, SCASeg (MSCAN-B) achieves 49.6\% mIoU with only 33.5 GFLOPs.
+In comparison, VWFormer~\cite{yan2024multiscale} shows worse performance while with more computation cost (48.1\% mIoU with 35.7 GFLOPs).
+For the Cityscapes~\cite{cordts2016cityscapes} dataset, using MiT-B5 as the backbone, our method achieved an SOTA mIoU of 83.5\%, with a relatively small and justifiable cost of 1173.0 GFLOPs.
+Although the GFLOPs of MetaSeg~\cite{kang2024metaseg} are 2.6\% lower than ours (1143 vs. 1173), its mIoU is 1\% lower, indicating a clear performance difference.
+These experimental results demonstrate that, under the same conditions, our method strikes a better balance between performance and efficiency compared to other approaches, highlighting its distinct advantages and validating its effectiveness.